Blockbuster snowstorm to strike New York, Philadelphia

-The same storm system has already brought 8 inches of snow in Chicago and will drop a healthy dose of snow all the way to the Canadian border on Sunday.
+The same storm system has already brought eight inches of snow in Chicago and will drop a healthy dose of snow all the way to the Canadian border on Sunday.

 The low-pressure area that will bring the heavy snow, strong winds and potential for coastal flooding to the Northeast will spend Sunday getting organized in the Mid-Atlantic region, where snow was falling in the nation’s capital.
 Washington was poised to receive more snow in one day than the city has seen in two winters.